 3) Investigative report: Helps determine the risks involved with a specific course of action.
 Here, reporting data is based on documenting specific information objectively with the purpose of presenting enough information to stakeholders.
 They will ultimately decide if further actions are needed.
 An example would be a report created for legal purposes.

 4) Compliance report: Shows accountability by providing compliance information for example to a governing body.
 This is particularly important as accurate, well-presented compliance data will avoid costly mistakes or red tape issues.

 5) Feasibility report: An exploratory report to determine whether an idea will work.
 Data-driven insights could potentially save thousands of pounds by helping businesses avoid redundant processes or developments.

 6) Research studies report: Presents in-depth research and insights on a specific issue or problem.
 Research is pivotal to growth and evolution and having the visual data to back up your decisions will set you apart from the pack.

 2. Know Your Target Audience

 If the report is more exploratory in nature, you may want to include more granular data and options to interact with the data.
 Ramon Ray, tech evangelist and founder of Smart Hustle Magazine, wrote about how to best present your data to a wide audience.
-He focused on keeping text simple, use visualizations whenever possible, including video and animation when appropriate, and making your reports/presentations interactive.
-Knowing your audience before you start your analysis – and even more importantly before you put together the report – will keep your reports and data focused and impactful.
+He focused on keeping text simple, using visualizations whenever possible, including video and animation when appropriate, and making your reports/presentations interactive.
+Knowing your audience before you start your analysis – and even more importantly before you put together the report – will keep your reports data-focused and impactful.

-3. Have A Detailed Plan And Select Your KPIs
+4. Have A Detailed Plan And Select Your KPIs

 Utilize as many data sources as possible.
 But don’t go data crazy and get bogged down in unnecessary information.
 Of course, you have to remain agile and may have to adapt the plan, but a robust plan is crucial.
 Remaining purpose-driven will focus your work, save you time in the long run and improve your business reporting outcomes.

-When creating your plan, it is crucial to select the right KPIs.
+When creating your plan, it is crucial to select the right key performance indicators (KPIs).
 You don’t need dozens of metrics that will answer all your business questions at once, but pick a few that will tell a comprehensive data story (more on that later), and enable you to take proper action (more on that later, too).

-4. Be Objective, When Possible
+5. Be Objective, When Possible